Skip to content

 Appropriations Requests

-The Senator has two applications for fiscal year 2025 appropriations requests.
+The Senator recently closed two applications for fiscal year 2025 appropriations requests.
 The two forms cover two distinct types of request.
 Community project requests, sometimes called earmarks or congressionally directed spending, are for funding requested for a specific project in a specific location.
 These projects must fit within Appropriations Committee guidance and are subject to rigorous review.
 Programmatic requests are general funding requests for national and regional programs, and/or bill and report language requests that direct, encourage, or urge an Agency or Department to carry out an action.

 To assist applicants in completing their applications each fiscal year, the Casey Office provides the following job aids and guidance documents.
 Job aids provide additional context on each question on the application, while the guidance includes best practices.
 These job aids and guidance documents are from the previous fiscal year cycle but can be helpful guides for those considering an application in the next cycle.
 It is strongly recommended that every applicant closely review the guidance as well as the relevant job aid for their application.